Virginia, Minnesota: Economy

-Virginia is situated on the Mesabi Range, part of northeastern Minnesota’s Iron Range, a region historically known for iron ore mining.
-While mining remains important to the broader area, Virginia has diversified its local economy.
-The city serves as a commercial, healthcare, and service hub for nearby communities, aided by its location along U.S. Highway 53 and its proximity to other towns on the Range.
-Retail plays a significant role in Virginia’s economy, with national chains like Target and Walmart operating alongside independent businesses in the downtown area and along the highway corridor.
+Virginia is on the Mesabi Range, part of northeastern Minnesota’s Iron Range, a region historically known for iron ore mining.
+While mining remains important to the broader area, Virginia has diversified its economy.
+The city serves as a commercial, healthcare, and service hub for nearby communities, aided by its location along U.S. Highway 53 and proximity to other towns on the Range.
+Retail plays a significant role in Virginia's economy, with national chains like Target and Walmart operating alongside independent businesses downtown and along the highway corridor.

-Healthcare is a major employer, with Essentia Health–Virginia providing medical services to much of the central Iron Range and standing as one of the city’s largest institutions.
+Healthcare is a major employer, with Essentia Health–Virginia providing medical services to much of the central Iron Range and standing as one of the city's largest institutions.
 Other economic sectors include transportation, warehousing, and companies supporting mining and industrial activities.
-Tourism also contributes seasonally, as visitors come for outdoor recreation, nearby lakes, and events such as the annual Land of the Loon festival.
+Tourism also contributes seasonally, as visitors come for outdoor recreation, nearby lakes, and events such as the Land of the Loon festival.
 In 2023, Virginia strengthened its role as an educational center with the opening of a new consolidated high school campus under Rock Ridge Public Schools, serving students from multiple communities in the region.